 Whenever someone plants a garden, one of the most popular plants to go into the soil are tomatoes.
 This is because everyone loves tomatoes.
 They are great in salads and sauces and even make a great gift.
 However, with these beautiful and tasty beauties comes a problem.
-Sometimes, right in the middle of thinking everything is alright with your crop, you will find splitting tomatoes or tomato cracking.
+Sometimes, right in the middle of thinking everything is alright with your crop, you’ll find splitting tomatoes or tomato cracking.
 What causes tomatoes to split?

 Why Do My Tomatoes Crack?

 Sometimes, the fluctuation of temperatures during the spring can cause issues for newly growing tomato transplants.
-This is why it is so important to mulch your plants, either with organic mulch like wood chips or plastic.
+This is why it’s so important to mulch your plants, either with organic mulch like wood chips or plastic.
 This mulch will also conserve moisture and even prevents disease from spreading.
 When it comes to mulch and tomatoes, red plastic mulch has shown to be the best mulch to help prevent tomato cracking.

-Sometimes, if you have a lot of rain after a spell of really dry weather, you will find splitting tomatoes on your tomato plants.
+Sometimes, if you have a lot of rain after a spell of really dry weather, you’ll find splitting tomatoes on your tomato plants.
 A split tomato problem is really caused by a lack of water.
 If you take away water, the tomatoes cannot stay lush and juicy, and the skin will crack just as your skin cracks if you do not have enough moisture.
 And when the tomatoes receive a large amount of water quickly after this, they fill with water and the skin bursts at the cracks like an overfilled water balloon.

 How to Prevent Tomato Cracking